PGDE(S) 36 weeks full-time (August to June)

 2. SQA higher grade award in English at Grade C or above; or National Course award (Higher Still) in English and Communication at Grade C or above; or National Units Communication (NC) at higher level and Literature 1 at higher level *; or GCSE/O Level English Language and English Literature.
 Grade C or above in both; or A Level English at Grade D or above; or Irish Leaving Certificate English at Higher Grade C2 or above. * Previously known as National Certificate Modules Communication 4 & Literature 1.

 3. SQA Standard Grade Credit Level award in Mathematics at Grade 1 or 2; or SCE Ordinary Grade award in Mathematics at Grade A or B; or National Course award Intermediate Level 2 Mathematics at Grade C or above; or GCSE/O Level Mathematics at Grade B or above; or Irish Leaving Certificate Mathematics at Ordinary Grade B or above.

 The University of Aberdeen offers English and Mathematics as part of its Access Course to enable applicants to gain the necessary qualifications to meet the entry requirements in these two subjects.

-The Access Course delivers Mathematics 1 from September to January and from February to May.
-English is delivered from February to May.
+The Access Course delivers Mathematics 1 and also English from September to December and from January to April.
 Classes are held during the week.

-The pass mark for both subjects is set at 12 to allow entry to the PGDE Secondary programme.
-Further details on the Access Course can be obtained from Fiona Faulds.
-Tel: +44 (0)1224 273668 E-mail: firstname.lastname@example.org
+The pass mark for both subjects is set at C3 or better to allow entry to the PGDE Secondary programme.
+Further details on the Access Course can be obtained from Dr Sally Middleton.
+E-mail: email@example.com

 All candidates who are selected for interview are required to attend the School of Education for the interview which is normally conducted jointly by University staff and field specialists.
 Students will be required to complete a Protection for Vulnerable Groups (PVG) check prior to final acceptance on the course.